 If you have any gaps or blemishes – cedar is a VERY soft wood) now’s a great time to use a bit of wood filler to clean things up.
 Once that’s dry, use 220 grit sandpaper to give your table a beautiful polish.

 If you made your table entirely out of cedar – you’re done!
 It will patina beautifully over time and will also help deter bugs (mosquitos hate cedar).
 Because my DIY patio coffee table is a mish-mash of pine and cedar, I do have to take the extra step of staining it.
+My friend did something similar and had such great fun with it!
+He decided that he wanted to have his patio cleaned before he put his lovely new table down so he decided to use someone similar to spray soft to make sure everything was pristine before the addition of his table.
+But I digress.

 My sweetie-pie Leisa at Clancy’s Rainbow came up with a custom stain for me that would compliment my existing patio furniture.
 I have projects I’ve coated in Arborcoat over the years and I can honestly say that the durability is outstanding.
+They even do well near patio heaters.
+Super impressed!

 My first ROUND patio coffee table!
 My first round table at all!